Ergodicity breaking provably robust to arbitrary perturbations

 {\it Exponentially many perfect scars.}--- We now consider the limit $J \gg h$.
-In this limit, the number of domain wall intersections becomes an emergent $\U1$ conserved quantity~\footnote{More precisely, the number of intersections is only conserved up to a quantity of order $\sim h/J$.}, up to a prethermal timescale exponentially long in $J/h$~\cite{ADHH}.
+In this limit, the number of domain wall intersections becomes an emergent $\U1$ conserved quantity~\footnote{More precisely, the number of intersections is only conserved up to a quantity of order $\sim h/J$.}, up to a prethermal timescale exponentially \footnote{The exponential scaling is for perturbations more short range than some critical power law \cite{Ho, Nayak1, Nayak2}.
+For perturbations of longer range, the scaling of the prethermal timescale may be modified.
+Our arguments should remain valid up to the prethermal timescale, whatever it is.} long in $J/h$~\cite{ADHH}.
 We work in the emergent symmetry sector with no intersections, i.e., $\CZ_p=1$ for all plaquettes $p$.
 This symmetry sector is spanned by product states that have an even number of pairs of neighbouring 1's around every plaquette.
 Allowed and disallowed configurations are shown in Fig.~\ref{fig:duality}.
 This symmetry sector is exponentially large in system volume; at the very least, if we put all spins on the even sublattice in the state $|0\rangle$, the state will be in the ground space regardless of the configuration of the odd sublattice, since there will be no neighbouring 1's.
 In addition to this, configurations with neighbouring 1's are also allowed so long as they respect the parity constraint around each plaquette, see Fig.~\ref{fig:configurations}.
 A more quantitative estimate of the sector size is provided by a Pauling estimate~\cite{Pauling1935entropy}, which treats the various local constraints in a mean-field-like manner.
 For a given plaquette, 12 of the possible 16 states are permitted by the no-crossing constraint.
 Once the constraints on adjacent plaquettes are also taken into account (on average), one finds $N_0 \sim 2^{L^2} (12/16)^{N_p} = (3/2)^{L^2}$ states satisfy the constraint, where $N_p = L^2$ is the number of plaquettes.
 This scaling is in good agreement with exact numerical enumeration of states~\cite{supplement}.

 Let us treat $\CZ_p=1$ as a hardcore constraint that defines a restricted Hilbert space.
 This approximation becomes asymptotically exact in the prethermal limit $h/J \rightarrow 0$.
 To lowest order in perturbation theory, the effect of the magnetic field projected onto this restricted space is,